How cheap is Vietnam – how much I spent in 4 weeks

 1.60 eur from my hotel in District 1 in Ho Chi Minh City to the airport by Grab motorbike taxi.

-In total I paid 732.17 eur for all the transportation to get to Vietnam from my home town Snina, and to get around Southern Vietnam and then back home to Snina in Slovakia.
+In total I paid 732.17 eur for all the transportation to get to Vietnam from my home town Snina, and to get around Southern Vietnam and then back home from Vietnam to Snina in Slovakia.

 In Vung Tau: